daydy225/bloglist-frontend/readme.md

 # bloglist end to end testing
 ## step 1: Configure Cypress for your project.
 Make a test for checking that the application displays the login form by default.

 ## step 2: Make tests for logging in.
 Test both successful and unsuccessful login attempts.
 Make a new user in the beforeEach block for the tests.

+## step 3: Make a test which checks that a logged in user can create a new blog.